Framlingham College: The school

 Pupils are accommodated in seven boarding and day houses: three for girls and four for boys.
 The facilities at Framlingham College include a theatre with tiered seating for 250, a design and technology centre, a music department including various studios and recording facilities, a library, a sixth-form centre which opened in 2014, a leisure centre that houses an indoor swimming pool, a fitness suite and weights room.
 The original library, which was given to the college by Charles H. Berners in 1899, was extended in 1998.

 The school has two campuses situated on approximately 135 acres.
 Between the college and Framlingham Castle lies the 34-acre Framlingham Mere, a nature reserve owned by the college and managed by Suffolk Wildlife Trust.
 The prep school campus at Brandeston Hall is a mock Tudorbethan hall set in its own grounds, facing the medieval All Saints' Church, Brandeston.

 Louise North became principal of Framlingham College and Head of the Senior School in September 2019.
 Before that she was a Deputy Head at Oakham School, Rutland.

 The school received an Outstanding Ofsted report in February 2011 and an excellent Independent Schools Inspectorate Report in February 2015.

 Sport

 Framlingham College campus includes an indoor swimming pool, multi-gym, weights room and large playing fields.
 Other facilities include a modern sports hall; two floodlit artificial hockey pitches; an indoor rifle range; tennis, netball and squash courts; and a golf course.
 Home matches for golf are played at Aldeburgh Golf Club.
 The cricket square hosted an England XI in 2010.
-Framlingham College featured in The Cricketer magazine's Top 100 Cricketing Schools for 2016.
+Framlingham College has been named in The Cricketers Schools Guide (formerly the Top 100 Cricketing Schools list) every year since the guide's inception, including in 2020 and 2026, making it the only school in Norfolk and Suffolk to have appeared in every edition.
 The major sports are rugby, hockey, cricket, athletics and tennis for boys, and hockey, netball and tennis for girls.
 The girls also have a cricket team and have an annual fixture against the MCC.

+Hockey has been particularly successful for the college in recent years.
+The girls' 1st XI won bronze at the Investec National Hockey Finals at the Olympic Park in March 2017, their third consecutive appearance in the national finals.
+The under-16 girls were crowned England Hockey Indoor National Champions in January 2022, beating Repton School in the final.
+The under-19 girls' team won the Independent Schools Hockey Cup Championship in 2023, beating Haileybury 5–1 in the final at Lee Valley.
+In 2026 the under-13 boys' team won both the IAPS National Hockey Championship and the In2Hockey National Finals, beating Whitgift 4–3 in the latter final.

 Pupils can also take part in golf, squash, football, badminton, athletics, basketball, swimming, archery, shooting, canoeing, table tennis, and equestrian.